Archaeology: Analysis

 Once artifacts and structures have been excavated, or collected from surface surveys, it is necessary to properly study them.
 This process is known as post-excavation analysis, and is usually the most time-consuming part of an archaeological investigation.
 It is not uncommon for final excavation reports for major sites to take years to be published.

 At a basic level of analysis, artifacts found are cleaned, catalogued and compared to published collections.
 This comparison process often involves classifying them typologically and identifying other sites with similar artifact assemblages.
 However, a much more comprehensive range of analytical techniques are available through archaeological science, meaning that artifacts can be dated and their compositions examined.
-Bones, plants, and pollen collected from a site can all be analyzed using the methods of zooarchaeology, paleoethnobotany, palynology and stable isotopes while any texts can usually be deciphered.
+Bones, plants, and pollen collected from a site can all be analysing using the methods of zooarchaeology, paleoethnobotany, palynology and stable isotopes while any texts can usually be deciphered.

 These techniques frequently provide information that would not otherwise be known, and therefore they contribute greatly to the understanding of a site.

-Computational and virtual archaeology

-Computer graphics are now used to build virtual 3D models of sites, such as the throne room of an Assyrian palace or ancient Rome.
-Photogrammetry is also used as an analytical tool, and digital topographical models have been combined with astronomical calculations to verify whether or not certain structures (such as pillars) were aligned with astronomical events such as the sun's position at a solstice.
-Agent-based modeling and simulation can be used to better understand past social dynamics and outcomes.
-Data mining can be applied to large bodies of archaeological 'grey literature'.

-Drones

-Archaeologists around the world use drones to speed up survey work and protect sites from squatters, builders and miners.
-In Peru, small drones helped researchers produce three-dimensional models of Peruvian sites instead of the usual flat maps – and in days and weeks instead of months and years.